FelipeCarillo/DocumentSearchAI/README.md

 - **Elastic Search**: For indexing and searching documents efficiently.
 - **MinIO**: To simulate AWS S3 for local development and testing.

-These technologies collectively contribute to the robustness, scalability, and intelligence of the DocumentSearchIA project.
+These technologies collectively contribute to the robustness, scalability, and intelligence of the DocumentSearchAI project.

 ## Contribution